priestc/moneywagon/README.md

 moneywagon
 ==========

-Python library for getting the current price of various cryptocurrencies.
+Python library containing various tools relating to cryptocurrencies.
-This library is useful if you are building an application in Python that needs to know the current price of any crypto-currency converted to any local fiat currency.
+This tool is still being developed, but currently has two principle functions:

+1. Getting the **current** exchange rate of any cryptocurrency (LTC, BTC, PPC, etc) and a fiat currency (USD, EUR, RUR, etc.)
+2. Getting the exchange rate between a cryptocurrency and a fiat currency **at an arbitrary point in time**.

+There is a third planned part of moneywagon that has not yet been buily.
+This section will be a fancy API for creating transactions.

 Installation
 ============